Last Updated on: 21st September 2023, 02:29 pm

-When you drink coffee, the caffeine enters your bloodstream through the lining of your mouth.
-It also seeps into your blood through your esophagus and stomach when you swallow.
+When you drink coffee, the caffeine enters the bloodstream through the lining of the mouth and seeps into the blood through your esophagus and stomach when you swallow.

 Does Caffeine Affect Everybody the Same?

 Why is this?
-Your brain creates the neurotransmitter adenosine when it recognizes the need to sleep.
-Adenosine binds to special receptors in nerve cells, which slows down the cell’s activity and makes you feel tired.
+The brain creates the neurotransmitter adenosine when it recognizes the need to sleep.
+Adenosine binds to special receptors in nerve cells, slowing the cell’s activity and making you feel tired.

-If you have the 1A allele, you metabolize caffeine far more quickly.
-People with this allele may not feel any effects of caffeine, because their body gets rid of it before they consciously feel the effects.
+If you have the 1A allele, you metabolize caffeine faster.
+People with this allele may not feel any effects of caffeine because their body gets rid of it before they consciously experience the effects.

 Does Black Tea Affect Sleep?

-On average, a cup of tea contains about half the caffeine of a cup of coffee (as long as the cups are the same size).
+On average, a cup of tea contains about half the caffeine of a cup of coffee, as long as the cups are the same size.
 However, each cup of tea is different.
 The longer you steep the tea, the more caffeine is infused into the water.